schnogz/fireplace/README.md

 Developing
 ========

 * Run grunt -watch from a command prompt within (root)/js.
-This will automically `lint` your javascript, run `ngTemplates` to build an Angular's template cache file (templates.js), and then `concat` all necessary files into one.
-This will happen automatically after any filechange within the (root)/js directory.
+This will automatically `lint` your javascript, run `ngTemplates` to build an Angular's template cache file (templates.js), and then `concat` all necessary files into one.
+This will happen automatically after any file change within the (root)/js directory.
 * Refreshing the browser after the watch task is complete will allow you to see your changes.